 - 1. If the simulation model is non-terminating (as was the case for our machine shop example), then the run length (in hours, days, or weeks) must be determined. - 2.
 There is often a tradeoff between run length and replications.
 Depending on the estimated variance of $\varepsilon$ , and the desired precision of the $\beta$ estimates, multiple replications may be needed. - 3.
-One must determine whether an initial transient period must be deleted from each run (and its length) before computing the performance measure. - 4.
+The variability of the performance measure may differ from one set of experimental conditions to another.
+This may be handled by adjusting run lengths, transforming the dependent variable, or using a weighted least squares method for analysis. - 4.
+One must determine whether an initial transient period must be deleted from each run (and its length) before computing the performance measure. - 5.
 Random number streams must be allocated to different components of the model.
-This may be done in a non-independent fashion as a means to reduce the variability of the estimates of the model coefficients ( $\beta$ 's) in (1). - 5.
-The results of the experiment must be analyzed: statistical techniques must be used to fit the probability model and test hypotheses about its adequacy.

-6. Experiments may focus on optimization, requiring a sequential approach to the design and analysis of simulation experiments.
+This may be done in a non-independent fashion as a means to reduce the variability of the estimates of the model coefficients ( $\beta$ 's) in (1). - 6.
+The results of the experiment must be analyzed: statistical techniques must be used to fit the probability model and test hypotheses about its adequacy. - 7.
+Experiments may focus on optimization, requiring a sequential approach to the design and analysis of simulation experiments.

 These issues must be addressed to conduct a successful simulation study.
-For in-depth coverage of these issues, see simulation texts such as Law and Kelton (2000), Kleijnen (1987), Banks et al. (2001), and Banks et al. (1998).
+For in-depth coverage of these issues, see simulation texts such as Law and Kelton (2000), Kleijnen (2008a), and Banks et al. (2009).